GrosserB/omnichannel-strategy-analysis/README.md

 ## Description
 ### Marketing Attribution Objective & Causal Inference Challenge

-Omnichannel marketing is fast becoming a central pillar in any marketing strategy.
+Omnichannel marketing is fast becoming a central pillar in B2C marketing.
 In particular, e-commerce companies increasingly use brick-and-mortar showrooms to not only showcase the product in real-life but also to create brand awareness.
 Designing an effective marketing strategy requires accurate estimates on the impact of each channel in order to maximize the overall marketing ROI.
 Obtaining these estimates for the showroom channel is the objective of this project. <br>

 We collaborate with a Berlin-based e-commerce company to analyze and quantify the causal impact of their brick-and-mortar showrooms on online sales.
 We are provided confidential order data of every order made during our sample period.
 Several new showrooms are opened during that time period.
 The showrooms provide product and brand information offline but both order process and fulfillment are online.
 Conceptually, we solve the marketing attribution problem using methods from the causal inference toolkit. <br>

-The challenge is to ensure that we don't misinterpret mere correlations as causal relationships, but instead recover as accurate as possible the true underlying parameters.
-The fundamental idea behind the analysis is to view the opening of new showrooms as a number of geographically-separated quasi-experiments.
+The challenge is to ensure that we don't misinterpret mere correlations as causal relationships but instead recover as accurate as possible the true underlying parameters.
+The fundamental idea behind the analysis is to view the opening of new showrooms as a number of geographically separated quasi-experiments.
 This allows us to construct treatment and control groups.
 In the treatment group are customers that are geographically close to a newly opened store and thus are exposed to the showroom channel with some probability.
 In the control group are locations that further away from showrooms and thus less likely to be affected to this marketing channel. <br>

-A particular concern in this setting are potentially hidden factors that impact sales and that are also correlated to treatment ("omitted variable bias").
+A particular methodological concern in this setting are potentially hidden factors that impact sales and that are also correlated to treatment ("omitted variable bias").
 In particular, all showrooms are located in urban areas.
 However, consumers in urban areas may exhibit differential online shopping behaviors compared to consumers in rural areas even in the absence of treatment.
 During covid lockdowns, for example,  urban and rural consumer behavior was impacted differently.
 Therefore, naive comparisons of online sales in areas with showrooms vs. those without, or simple before-after comparisons are likely to be biased and would lead to misleading conclusions. <br>
 <br>

 <p align="center">